CodeForPhilly/paws-data-pipeline/documentation/SALESFORCE.md

 ![Pic5](https://github.com/CodeForPhilly/paws-data-pipeline/blob/cck-doc/documentation/documentation-images/SF-Pic5)

 This is a two part step.
 First click on the Contacts tab at the top.
 That should bring up recently used Contacts.
 If not, click around to bring up recent contacts.
-It should be an option under the Contacts tab if you hover or click for the pull-down menu
+It should be an option under the Contacts tab if you hover or click for the pull-down menu.

+Then click on our buddy Aaron.
+Fake name and address

 ![Pic6](https://github.com/CodeForPhilly/paws-data-pipeline/blob/cck-doc/documentation/documentation-images/SF-Pic6)

-Now click on our buddy Aaron.
-Fake name and address.
+This is Aaron's contact record.
+Note two two "Related" pieces of information.
+Volunteer info especially.

 ![Pic7](https://github.com/CodeForPhilly/paws-data-pipeline/blob/cck-doc/documentation/documentation-images/SF-Pic7)